-Here’s the thing: The IRS looks for patterns.
+It's all about patterns.
 They look for things that are outside the norm within certain industries or occupations.
 When things are unusual, that can trip a flag that tells them to check into things.
-Fortunately for us (or unfortunately, depending on how you look at it) cash tips are not as normal anymore.
-It’s all done through the app.
-But it does happen enough that reporting $0 in the other income line could be the kid of thing to get their attention.

 Reporting Uber Eats income when you didn't get a 1099K

-A lot of us can have that angel on one shoulder saying report it, and the devil on the other saying the IRS doesn’t know about it so don’t report it.
-Just because they don’t have the specific information doesn’t mean they can’t or won’t dig into it and find out if the patterns don’t add up right.
+A lot of us can have that angel on one shoulder saying report it, and the devil on the other saying the IRS doesn't know about it so don't report it.
+Will the IRS figure it out?
+I don't know.
+Is it worth the risk?
+Which shoulder-dweller do you listen to?
+That's a decision you have to make.

-Now, we go to work on the expenses.
-Kick back, this one could take awhile.
+Kick back – this one could take awhile.

 The following three articles help you understand what your real income is as an independent contractor.